emilyhunt/backstage-advent-of-code/README.md

 git submodule update --init
 ```

+depending on your Git version.
 It's not the end of the world if you don't update the submodules, you just won't see much in your local repo!

 ### 4. Get added to the private leaderboard